jeskesen/i2c_imu/README.md

 ## .ini File Settings

 By default, RTIMULib.ini is created in the working directory.
-This can be easily edited and the file contains extensive comments for the settigns of every supported IMU type.
+This can be easily edited and the file contains extensive comments for the settings of every supported IMU type.

 ## The RTIMULib Hardware Abstraction Layer